bendyworks/lean-map/README.md

 * Use The Source for their reference [implementation](https://github.com/usethesource/capsule)

-* Zach Tellman for writing [Collection Check](https://github.com/ztellman/collection-check) which I've transplanted to ClojureScript
+* Zach Tellman for writing [Collection Check](https://github.com/ztellman/collection-check)

+* Martin Klepsch for porting Collection Check to ClojureScript and Nicolás Berger for helping me get it setup

+* David Nolen for perf and profiling suggestions

 ### License